andi-makes/AdventOfCode2019/README.md

 DragonCoder's "**beautiful**" `C++` solutions for Advent of Code 2019!

+## Compiling the code
+To compile the code, navigate to the build dir and run `make`.
+The Makefile is generated via CMake.
+I followed [this](https://www.youtube.com/watch?v=HPMvU64RUTY) YouTube Video.
+The file is generated for a *nix system.

 ### Check out other solutions...
 ... that probably are better than mine :D
 + Hax's [advent-of-code](https://github.com/Schlauer-Hax/advent-of-code)